Cashews

-The cashew nut is the fruit of the tropical evergreen tree Anacardium occidentale.
-The plant belongs to the sumac family (Anacardiaceae).
-It is one of the world’s most prized nuts because of its mild, slightly sweet flavour and creamy texture.
-They originate from tropical regions and are widely grown in Asia, Africa and South America.
+The cashew nut is the fruit of the tropical evergreen cashew tree (Anacardium occidentale).
+Cashew is one of the world’s most prized nuts because of its mild, slightly sweet flavour and creamy texture.
+Cashews originate from tropical regions and are widely grown in Asia, Africa and South America.

 Cashew originated in South America, but has now spread all over the world.
 Today, the largest producers are the Ivory Coast, India and Vietnam.
-The Indian nuts we offer come from the Binh Phuoc region in southeast Vietnam.
-Thanks to its favourable climate, this is the best region in Vietnam for growing cashew.
+Our cashews come from the Binh Phuoc region in southeast Vietnam.
+Thanks to its favourable climate, this is the best region in Vietnam for growing cashews.

-The tree is grown in tropical climates and is well suited to hot lowlands with a distinct dry season, while mango and tamarind trees also grow well in the same conditions.
-The traditional cashew tree is tall, up to 14 m, and requires about 3 years from planting before the first fruits ripen and about 8 years before an economically viable harvest is obtained.
+The cashew tree is grown in tropical climates and is well suited to hot lowlands with a distinct dry season; mango and tamarind trees also grow well in similar conditions.
+The traditional cashew tree is tall, up to 14 m, and requires about 3 years from planting before the first cashews grow there, and about 8 years before an economically viable harvest is obtained.

 Processing and safety

-All cashew nuts undergo the necessary heat treatment and shelling to ensure they are safe for consumption.
+All cashew nuts undergo the necessary heat treatment and shell removal process to ensure they are safe for consumption.
 The term “unroasted” means that the nuts have not been browned, but they have still been properly processed.

 Taste and use

-Indian nuts are known for their soft and buttery taste.
-In addition to being a snack, Your Organic Nature Indian nuts are suitable for use in many different dishes.
+Cashews are known for their soft and buttery taste.
+Apart from being a snack, cashews are suitable for use in many different dishes.

 -